Setting jvm (CATALINA_OPTS) for yum installed tomcat

 I'm Ito, an infrastructure engineer.

-If you install Tomcat with yum, catalina.sh will not be created and the tomcat daemon will be registered.
+When you install Tomcat using yum, catalina.sh is not created, and the tomcat daemon is registered instead.

-If you install Tomcat from source instead of using yum, it will be started and stopped using catalina.sh, so
+If you install Tomcat from source instead of using yum, you can start and stop it with catalina.sh,

 So what about yum?